 "We don’t know how often this occurs in the wild,” Thompson said.
 “We don’t know what the normal mutation rates are.”

-In the program’s 23 years, there have only been 9 Blanding’s turtles born with this genetic condition, Thompson said.
+Since the program began, there have only been 9 Blanding’s turtles born with this genetic condition, Thompson said.
 Of those 9, only three survived more than a year, he said.

 “Mutations are nature’s way of changing and potentially improving a species chance of survival.
 If the mutation is favorable, the animal will thrive and pass along the gene,” Thompson said.
 “If it’s not a favorable adaptation, the animal will struggle and likely not survive and the gene will not persist.”